 By the end of 2018, at the age of 25, Yulia Tsvetkova had already made some of her dreams come true: opening a theatre for kids, launching a sex-ed project for teenagers, and creating feminist resources online.
 A year later and ever since, this feminist and LGBT+ activist is facing up to six years in prison, is receiving death threats, and cannot leave her town in Russia’s Far East.
-Only in 2021 the long and torturous investigation led to a trial.
+Only in 2021 the long and torturous investigation led to a trial and in October she had a first administrative win among the many charges she’s facing.
 Read on to learn more about Yulia’s story and the ways you might help her.

 LGBTIQ homelessness is a much under addressed issue in the European and Central-Asian region, a reality that needs to change.

 COC-Netherlands and ILGA-Europe jointly organised a capacity-building seminar on supporting youth to start GSAs in schools on 6-8 November in Amsterdam.

 ILGA-Europe welcomes Council of Europe’s HR Commissioner comment on LGBTI children’s right to safety and equality